 Thank you for the stories John Clarke!

-John Clarke’s memory lived on at the 2018 Literary Festival of Phillip Island, and will again, at the 2019 Phillip Island Festival of Stories.
+John Clarke’s memory lived on at the 2018 Literary Festival of Phillip Island.

 The Annual Dedication of John Clarke was a highlight, with Professor Tim Flannery the guest speaker at the Dedication on the opening night in 2018.